Tejas-H5/CSharp-Minimal-Application-Framework/DevLog/Issues.md

     - Need a CTX API to say SetTabWidth(x) and GetTabWidth().
     - I probably don't want to couple MutableString to this.
         - Dont think I even need to, all the "moveCursorUpALine" and such methods are in my TextBuffer class which won't be in MinmalAF, so probably isn't a risk atm.
 - We need bold and italic for text
 - We need to move text to signed distance fields
     - We are making an entirely new font atlas for characters with a different size, not ideal.
     We may want to move to using just 1 medium/large texture or SDF or do some sort of mim-mapping style image pyramid type thing
+- Make sure the new font is being disposed of properly [todo...]
+    - Still TODO, but I think its working. will test later
 - I keep forgetting to switch to a null texture before rendering text.
     - but I'd rather not add if statements to unset the text texture.
     - It may be worth moving to the mesh-vector method sooner than later.

 # not really an issue / solved